ani-sha/gophertuts.io/content/gRPC/2-proto.md

 ---
-title: "Creating a protocol buffer defintion"
+title: "Creating a protocol buffer definition"
-metaTitle: "Creating a protocol buffer defintion"
+metaTitle: "Creating a protocol buffer definition"
 metaDescription: "create a .proto file"
 ---

 # What are .proto files
 In the last step, we created our simple gRPC server.
 The next step for us is to define a form of data carrier or simply put, the way our client and server will communicate with each other.
 Well, first they need to agree upon the data they pass and for that, there needs to be a set of protocols and data formats.
 The good thing about gRPC is that it accepts protocol buffers, which agree on all the existing protocols such as SOAP, REST, and even websockets.
 Hence it can be said that gRPCs are a way to standardize client-server communication frameworks.
-Therefore the need to have a new `.proto` file came into existence.
+Therefore, the need to have a new `.proto` file came into existence.

 # Messages and services
 `.proto` files form the base of message-carrying in gRPC.
 They are configuration files where we define messages and services.
 These files are created in Google's Protocol Buffer format, a data serialization format used for exchanging data; specifies one or more "messages" as logical records, each of which contains name-value pairs.
 Messages are the smallest unit of data in gRPC.
 Essentially, a gRPC server accepts messages and does some processing on them, and returns something. gRPC services are used to carry messages between a client and a server.
-Think about messages as golang structs and services as functions.
+Think about messages as golang structures and services as functions.

 # Creating your first .proto file
 In the project root, create a new folder `enquiry` and a file named `enquiry.proto` inside it.